 - You’re always calling into work or are on unnecessary Zoom calls.

-People who are overworked will frequently not pay careful attention to their job.
+Overworked people will frequently not pay careful attention to their job.
 They have a lot of problems seeing eye-to-eye with co-workers and business partners and may even exhibit aggressive tendencies toward them.

 Anyone who complains they’re burned out from their job or business is deemed as being weak and unable to hack it.
 Since America is bad about glorifying stress and anxiety, people tend to stay silent and do the job despite the stress they face.
 They don’t want to be seen as less than the best.